Azure-Samples/cognitive-services-speech-sdk/samples/swift/ios/embedded-speech/README.md

 ## Get the Speech SDK for iOS

-The Cognitive Services Speech SDK for iOS can be downloaded as a zip file from [https://aka.ms/csspeech/iosbinary](https://aka.ms/csspeech/iosbinary).
+The Cognitive Services Speech SDK with embedded speech support for iOS can be downloaded as a zip file from [https://aka.ms/csspeech/iosbinaryembedded](https://aka.ms/csspeech/iosbinaryembedded).
 Download and unpack the files to the directory of this `README.md`, i.e., parallel to the samples directories.

 ## Build and Run the Sample